Driver options and operating system defaultsEstimated reading time: 1 minute

 debian-8-x64 image on DigitalOcean you would supply the

-If you change the base image for a provider, you may also need to change
+If you change the parent image for a provider, you may also need to change

 the SSH user.
 For example, the default Red Hat AMI on EC2 expects the